acepor/acepor.github.io/_posts/2017-01-19-pandas-read.md

 ## `pandas.read_csv`

-`pandas.read_csv` is a convenient tool in pandas to handle csv file importing; however, it is not very intuitive as it supposes to be.
+`pandas.read_csv` is a convenient tool in pandas to handle CSV file importing; however, it is not very intuitive as it supposes to be.
 It can use either Python or C engine to parse data, and the C engine is much more efficient than the default Python engine.

 According to the [doc](http://pandas.pydata.org/pandas-docs/stable/io.html#basic), `pandas.read_csv` contains four basic parameters: `filepath_or_buffer`, `sep`, `delimiter` and `delim_whitespace`.
-The most important parameter here is `sep`: if the `sep` is set to be a comma, pandas can use the C engine to increase the reading speed, otherwise, the `sep` will be regarded as a regular expression string, and pandas can only use the default Python engine to parse.
+Here, the most important parameter is `sep`: if the `sep` is set to be a comma, pandas can use the C engine to increase the reading speed; otherwise, the `sep` will be regarded as a regular expression string, and pandas can only use the default Python engine to parse.

 Reading a 471MB CSV file containing 5,023,382 lines of data into pandas, with the help of `C` engine, the time cost reduces more than 50%.